 - Micro USB Cable

 Before we get started using Plex we need to connect the Pi to the internet and enable ssh (Optional).
 To connect the Pi to the internet I would recommend using Ethernet over the onboard WiFi, this would give better streaming experience while steaming in HD.

 The Raspberry Pi OS is stored on a micro SD card, you need to install Rapsbian for this tutorial.
 To enable ssh you will need a mouse, a keyboard and an HDMI monitor.
 Connect all the devices to the Pi and power it on.
 Then enable it in settings under interfacing.

 Step 3: Installing Plex

-First lets start of buy updating the Pi to the latest repositories, you can do so by typing in the below commands.
+First, let us start off by updating the Pi to the latest repositories, you can do so by typing in the below commands.

 sudo apt-get update && sudo apt-get upgrade -y

-Next lets install a HTTPS transport package for using HTTPS
+Next, let us install an HTTPS transport package for using HTTPS

 sudo apt-get install apt-transport-https -y --force-yes

-To install Plex you will an software download key we will use wget to access it.
+To install Plex you will need a software download key we will use "wget" to access it.

 wget -O - https://dev2day.de/pms/dev2day-pms.gpg.key | sudo apt-key add -